-Some people endorse change, some people openly object to change, and others sabotage change.
-So how do we create productive meetings where change is not threatening as it is perhaps perceived to be?
+Some people endorse change while some people openly object to change.
+Others may even sabotage change.
+So how do we create productive meetings where potential change is not as threatening as it’s perhaps perceived to be?

-It’s so much more than an agenda, it’s so much more than a convener turning up with an idea in mind – the purpose must built around “what you want to achieve from the meeting” knowing that you are asking people to change an outcome, a process, a workflow or a customer offer.
+It’s so much more than an agenda, and it’s so much more than a convener turning up with an idea in mind.
+The purpose must be built around what you want to achieve from the meeting, knowing that you are asking people to change an outcome, a process, a workflow or a customer offer.

 Hack 1 – Assess the team profile of attendees